rhinobase/hono-openapi/README.md

 - [ ] [TypeBox](https://github.com/sinclairzx81/typebox) (coming soon)
 - [ ] [Valibot](https://valibot.dev/) (coming soon)

+> [!Note]
-> [!Note] This package doesn't validate the schema, it only generates the OpenAPI specification from it.
-You should use the validation library to validate the data.
+> This package doesn't validate the responses schema, it only generates the OpenAPI specification from it.
+You should use the validation library to validate your response data, if you wanna do it.

 ## Usage